juanpciceri/AWS-RDS_MYSQL-AUTOMATION-WITH-BOTO3-AWS_SSM/README.md

 ![image](https://user-images.githubusercontent.com/32818490/118001162-76df5e00-b314-11eb-8c4a-c0b5bce939c9.png)

 Image 8.
 Connection successfull from your public EC2 to your private RDS Instance.
 Hurray!!

+# CREATE A DATABASE AND TABLE FOR DEVELOPING/TESTING

 The next part of this tutorial will create a database named "movies" and a table that will contain information of movies like tittle, director, genre and year of release.
 Execute the following commands to accomplish that task.